amabdulr/CNWG/ReviewYourChunks.md

 ### Short Description Rules
    - If `<shortdesc>` is missing entirely, output: **"❌ No `<shortdesc>` found."**
-  -  Short description should be 1–2 sentences (20–50 words) with "This process describes…”.
+  -  Short description should be 1–2 sentences (20–50 words) and begins with an action verb such as "Describes…”.
 Example:  This process describes the SNMP handshake, the actors and the various stages..

 ---